Narc2022/portfoliov2-backend/readme.md

     Data validation
     Serialization

-step 8: created schemas.py in database folder
+step 8: created schemas.py in database folder.

-step 9: created two function in schema
+step 9: created two function in schema. now we are all set to wright api.